pdf-association/arlington-pdf-model/TestGrammar/README.md

 * able to iterate over all keys in PDF dictionaries and arrays, including any additional keys not defined in the PDF spec
 * able to test if a specific key name exists in a PDF dictionary
 * able to report the true number of array elements
-* able to report key value type against the 9 PDF basic object types
+* able to report key value type against the 9 PDF basic object types (integer, number, boolean, name, string, dictionary, stream, array, null)
-* able to report if a key value is direct or an indirect reference - **this is a limiting factor for many PDF SDKs!**
+* able to report if a key value is direct or an indirect reference - **this is a big limiting factor for many PDF SDKs!**
-* able to treat the trailer as a PDF dictionary and report if key values are direct or indirect references - **this is a limiting factor for many PDF SDKs!**
+* able to treat the trailer as a PDF dictionary and report if key values are direct or indirect references - **this is a big limiting factor for many PDF SDKs!**
-* able to report PDF object and generation numbers for objects that are not direct - **this is a limiting factor for some PDF SDKs!**
+* able to report PDF object number for objects that are not direct - **this is a limiting factor for some PDF SDKs!**
 * not confuse values, such as integer and real numbers, so that they are expressed exactly as they appear in a PDF file - **this is a limiting factor for some PDF SDKs!**
 * return the raw bytes from the PDF file for PDF name and string objects
 * not do any PDF version based processing while parsing

 All code for a specific PDF SDK should be kept isolated in a single shim layer CPP file so that all Arlington specific logic and validation checks can be performed against the minimally simple API defined in `ArlingtonPDFShim.h`.
+There are #defines to select which PDF SDK to build with.

 ## Source code dependencies